pyca/pynacl/README.rst

   * Python 3.2 support has been dropped.

-  * ed25519 to curve25519 functions have been added.
+  * Functions to convert between Ed25519 and Curve25519 keys have been added.

 * 0.3.0: the low-level API (`nacl.c.*`) has been changed to match the upstream NaCl C/C++ conventions (as well as those of other NaCl bindings).